-Specialized techniques workshops
+1. Specialized techniques workshops

-The module aims to teach specialised technical skills in bioscience disciplines, relevant to research projects and aims to equip students with particular skills that cannot be easily taught, hands-on, in large classes: for example electron microscopy, mass spectrometry, microarray technology, in situ hybridization, in vivo electrophysiology, brain perfusion, real time PCR, and neuronal regeneration etc. These workshops are run by specialists, most are from the Faculty of Life Sciences and Medicine, and each workshop offers a detailed study of a research technique or concept designed to broaden your technical skills.
-You will gain a detailed grounding in techniques which you may want to use in your MSc/MRes research project and to make you competitive in your future scientific career.
+The module aims to teach specialised technical skills in bioscience disciplines, relevant to research projects and aims to equip students with particular skills that cannot be easily taught, hands-on, in large classes: for example electron microscopy, mass spectrometry, microarray technology, in situ hybridization, in vivo electrophysiology, brain perfusion, real time PCR, and neuronal regeneration etc. These workshops are run by specialists, most are from the Schools of Biomedical Sciences and Medicine, and each workshop offers a detailed study of a research technique or concept designed to broaden your technical skills.
+You will gain a detailed grounding in techniques which you may want to use in your MSc research project and to make you competitive in your future scientific career.
 Students must attend three of these workshops.

-In addition to the specialized workshops students will attend >10 generalist workshops (e.g. statistics, bioinformatics, database searches, intellectual property and patenting, bioethics, risk assessments etc.).
-Note: workshops can change from year to year to incorporate new advances in the field and reflect the expertise of staff delivering the sessions.
+In addition to the specialized workshops students will attend over 10 generalist workshops (e.g. statistics, bioinformatics, database searches, intellectual property and patenting, bioethics, risk assessments etc).

-Students write a report on 3 workshops (approximately 2500 words plus figures, tables and references).
+Students write a report on the three workshops attended (approximately 2500 words plus figures, tables and references.